 Las Vegas courts are always looking to the parents to create their own plan.
 However, if the parents are unable to accomplish this or it is simply not in the best interest of the child, the court will create the custody orders, starting with a joint legal and physical custody situation.
 Las Vegas courts take the ideal of joint physical and legal custody rather strongly.

 If a parent is seeking primary custody, the court is going to examine a number of factors.
 However, the court will no longer consider gender as one of the considerations with custody.
-Nevada law does take into account several factors that are known as “Best Interest Factors and these include:
+Family law in Las Vegas does take into account several factors that are known as “Best Interest Factors and these include:

 Factor 1: Child’s Preference